tlverse/tlverse-handbook/README.md

 Hubbard, Jeremy Coyle, Nima Hejazi, Ivana Malenica, and Rachael Phillips.
 This is very much a work-in-progress and updates are made available frequently.

-This workshop handbook is built using RStudio's [`bookdown`](https://www.rstudio.com/resources/webinars/introducing-bookdown/) package; for more information on how to use `bookdown` see [bookdown.org](https://bookdown.org/).
+This work is built using RStudio's excellent [`bookdown`](https://www.rstudio.com/resources/webinars/introducing-bookdown/) R package; for more information on how to use `bookdown` see [bookdown.org](https://bookdown.org/).

 Please note that this work is written under a [Contributor Code of